ROMEO: Exploring Juliet through the Lens of Assembly Language: Experiments

 \subsection{Limitations of this Study}

 There are aspects in which this investigation is limited.
-For example, we evaluate on the function level, similar to \cite{Lee2017LearningBinaryCode,Russell2018AutomatedVulnerabilityDetection,Chakraborty2021DeepLearningBased}.
-This design choice is appropriate for Juliet as well as ROMEO, but may not translate well to real-world applications.
+For example, our evaluation is performed on the function level, similar to \cite{Lee2017LearningBinaryCode,Russell2018AutomatedVulnerabilityDetection,Chakraborty2021DeepLearningBased}.
+This design choice is appropriate for the Juliet test suite and our derived dataset ROMEO, but may not translate well to real-world applications.
+This limitation applies only to our dataset, since our representation could in principle be annotated on a per-instruction level.
+Alternatively, explainable methods such as IVDetect~\cite{Li2021VulnerabilityDetectionFine} could be applied to generate per-line results even from per-method annotations.

-We maintain that Juliet is a sensible choice for our investigation as it allows for a methodical and detailed evaluation of our representation.
-It covers a considerable range of weaknesses.
-However, it is not representative of real-world software in terms of vulnerability statistics and code complexity.
+We maintain that the Juliet test suite is a sensible choice for our investigation as it allows for a methodical and detailed evaluation of our representation.
+It also covers a very wide range of weaknesses.
+However, it is not representative of real-world software projects in terms of vulnerability statistics and code complexity.

-Moreover, in its present state, the examples in ROMEO only include information from \texttt{.text} sections.
+Moreover, in its present state, the examples in the dataset only include information from \texttt{.text} sections.
 Hence, information from data segments is missing.
-In \cref{lst:cwe191}, this can be seen in the context function \texttt{lc18}.
+In \cref{lst:cwe191}, this can be seen in the context function \texttt{lc188}.
 The format string handed to \texttt{printf} is not part of the representation.

 Currently, comments from the C/C++ code are also not carried over to the assembly language representation.
 While this could be solved by accessing debug information, it is not reasonable to expect this information to be present in a real-world binary analysis scenario.
 Our choice of x86-64 ISA is another minor limitation, however, our representation is not technically restricted to it and could be adapted, \eg{}, to ARM.